 The reception nook was a somewhat tricky spot.
 The furnishings needed to be slim enough to allow traffic to flow in and out of the conference room, but I didn’t want the space to feel like an afterthought.

 I felt as though the back wall desperately needed a mirror.
 Despite the ample sunlight that flows into the offices, this little corner is oddly dark, and it felt small as a result.
 A large, custom leaning mirror made by Croft House here in LA was the perfect solution.
 The Rivera Oak Mirror (in the color Bone) blends smoothly into the space, while also brightening the reception area and reflecting the entire lobby.

 Erica, who uses this space the most often, requested a standing desk, so I selected a versatile white rolling counter-height table.
 I paired it with an adjustable drafting chair on casters that she can use at the unique height, or simply roll into the corner when she prefers to stand.
 A footed ceramic planter adds texture and a personal touch to her workspace.

-I defined the zone with a petite area rug from AllModern, and added a touch of storage via a 3-tiered rolling cart stocked with neutral-toned jute baskets from Dharma Door USA.
+I defined the zone with a petite area rug, and added a touch of storage via a 3-tiered rolling cart stocked with neutral-toned jute baskets from Dharma Door USA.
 I used a seagrass basket instead of a traditional waste bin, as well as marble office supplies to keep the tabletop looking organized and polished.

 (Portrait of Amy Adams for The Tiny Canal Cottage by Marisa Vitale)